 - One-click broadcasting offers the ability for the user to change the metadata on their broadcast after it has already begun

-- Rather than prompting them and imposing roadblocks between the user and the broadcast beginning, begin immediately and allow an easy way to modify things later.
+- Rather than prompting them and imposing roadblocks between the user and the broadcast beginning, begin immediately and allow an easy way to modify metadata later.

 - A user can expect their events to be properly categorized and titled.

-- Automatically-named events follow a predictable structure that makes sense for the use case, i.e. “(device name) - (date time)” or “(game name) - (date time)”
+- Automatically-named events follow a predictable structure that makes sense for the use case, such as “(device name) - (date time)” or “(game name) - (date time)”

 - The application properly categorizes content via the videos API

-- On form factors that allow it (i.e. desktop, smart devices with screens,) the user should be permitted to see/interact with the “live chat” feature.
+- On form factors that allow it (computer, smart devices with screens) the user should be permitted to see/interact with the “live chat” feature.